Social Democratic Party of Kosovo: Leadership

 The current leader of the party is Dardan Molliqaj.
 He was chosen at the party's meeting on 15 December 2019.

 Presidents of the Social Democratic Party of Kosovo (1990–present)

 In Parliament

 PSD participated in the elections of 2017 in a coalition with PDK, AAK and Nisma, but failed to get any seat in the parliament.
 The party was represented in parliament by 12 MP's, who all dissolved into the party from the Group of the Independent Deputies, a group of former members of the Vetëvendosje movement.
 Dardan Sejdiu was the head of the parliamentary group.

 In the elections of 2019, PSD participated as part of a coalition with AAK.
 PSD did not win any seats and many of its members, including Fisnik Ismaili, Dardan Sejdiu, and former president of the party Shpend Ahmeti resigned and left the party.

 Political position and ideology

 According to its charter, the PSD is a social-democratic political party, which would position it on the center-left.

+In the ongoing Arab-Israeli conflict, PSD position themselves as Pro-Palestinian & describe Israel on their website, as a "colonialist" & "terror state".